-TERRAIN The Sacred Valley, where the horses are based, is at an altitude of about 2,800 metres (8,860 feet), Cusco is at about 3,338 metres (10,900 feet) and the highest point of the ride is approx 4,350 metres (14,300 feet).
+TERRAIN The ranch in the Sacred Valley where the horses are based is at an altitude of about 2,800 metres (8,860 feet), Cusco is at about 3,338 metres (10,900 feet) and the highest point of the ride is approx 4,350 metres (14,300 feet).
 The going itself varies from ancient, partially paved or cobblestone roads (Inca roads also called 'Capac Ñan') through small mountains villages, dirt tracks and narrow, steep mountain paths that can be rocky and rough, to wide open grass covered 'altiplano' and sandy plains close to the lake shores.